webyrd/Barliman/README.md

 TODO:

-* kill all running Chez processes spawned by the editor each time the program text changes
 * add documentation/tutorial
 * add paper prototype for desired features
 * move 'barliman-query.scm' temporary file to a more suitable location than 'Documents' directory, or get rid of the temp file entirely